 - you need more time to gather the paperwork for the meeting

-If you have been sent a questionnaire, fill it in, noting anything you don’t understand (if you are having a telephone interview, return it by the date given).
+If you have been sent a questionnaire, fill it in, and note down anything you do not understand.
+If you’re having a telephone interview, return it by the date given.

-Collect together all the paperwork you have been asked to take to the interview or have with you during the telephone call.
+Collect together all the paperwork you’ve been asked to take to the interview or have with you during the telephone call.